Associate Professor of the Practice of Computational Journalism

-Pitch, report and write investigative articles for newspapers, magazines, web publications, television and radio.
-Maintain relationships with sources and editors.
+Pitching, reporting and writing investigative, often data-driven, articles for newspapers, magazines, web publications, television and radio.
+Maintaining relationships with sources and editors.

 Co-authored and reported a series of investigative, high impact stories on think tanks.
 Building and maintaining a database that served as a backbone for the series and accompanying data visualizations.
 Our first story, published on Sunday’s front page in 2014, was part of a package that won the Pulitzer Prize for Investigative Reporting.
 The article also led to calls for federal investigation and prompted a new House rule requiring those who testify before Congress to disclose funding from foreign governments.

 New England Center for Investigative Reporting

 Senior investigative reporter and senior trainer